The Call for Proposals for ALT’s Annual Conference 2019 is now closed. Please contact us if you require assistance.

-All rooms (except for the main auditorium) are flat floored and we provide a projector, screen and laptop as standard.
+All rooms will have a projector or screen and laptop as standard.

-As there are 6-8 parallel sessions running at any time, you need to ensure that your session can work well with 10-50 participants.
+As there are up to 6 parallel sessions running at any time, you need to ensure that your session can work well with 10-50 participants.

 You will need to select what kind of session you would like to run from the following options:

-- Lightning talk (5 min, concise, punchy talk, usually in the main auditorium)
+- GASTA talk (5 min, concise, punchy talk, usually in the main auditorium)

-- Poster & poster talk (digital/print poster + 5 min lightning talk, usually in the main auditorium)
+- Poster & GASTA talk (digital/print poster + 5 min lightning talk, usually in the main auditorium)

-- Workshop or demonstration (1 hour, usually BYOD for participants)
+- Workshop, panels or demonstration (1 hour, usually BYOD for participants)